litixsoft/baboon/README.md

     $ bower install

 ## Important:
-Make sure always to the directory in which you are.
-Grunt commands in the baboon directory always refer to the Baboon library.
+Make sure to always keep the directory you are in in mind.
+Grunt commands in the baboon/ directory always refer to the Baboon library.
 Grunt commands in the baboon/example always refer to the example application.

 ## Running example
-To debug code and run end-to-end tests, it is often useful to have a local implementation.
-For this purpose, we have built a example application with a full web-server on ExpresJs basis.
+To debug code and run end-to-end tests, it is useful to have a local implementation.
+For this purpose, we built an example application with a fully functional web-server on ExpressJs basis.

     $ cd baboon/example
     $ grunt serve

-The `grunt serve` builds the example application in development mode, starts the server and opens the the application in a browser.
-It then watch for changes in the directories.
-When making changes to files, grunt rebuilds the app and reload the site in the browser.
+The `grunt serve` command builds the example application in development mode, starts the server and opens the application in a browser.
+It then monitors changes inside the directories.
+When a change to files is detected, grunt rebuilds the app and reloads the site in the browser.

-You can also start the `server.js` in development mode manually.
-This is needed for debugging the app.
+You can also manually start the `server.js` in development mode.
+This is sometimes needed for debugging.
-Then you have to trigger the build by yourself.
-After each change do:
+You have to trigger the build by yourself then.
+After each change do a:

     $ grunt build:dev
     $ node server.js --config development

-You can also start the `server.js` in production mode manually.
-This is needed for debugging the app.
+You can also manually start the `server.js` in production mode.
+This is sometimes needed for debugging.
-Then you have to trigger the build by yourself.
-After each change do:
+You have to trigger the build by yourself then.
+After each change do a:

     $ grunt build
     $ node server.js